KevinAst/eatery-nod/src/feature/discovery/README.md

 # discovery feature

-The **'discovery'** feature manages and promotes the discovery view ... a list of eateries "discovered" from GooglePlaces.
-Eateries can be added/removed from our pool by simply checking/unchecking the entries.
+The **'discovery'** feature manages and promotes the discovery view ... a list of "discoveries" from GooglePlaces.
+Eateries can be added/removed within the pool by simply checking/unchecking the discoveries.

 ## State Transition